VCCT-MAST5112-2025-G2/MASTPart2POE-ST10489366/README.md

 Price

-Tap "Save" to add to menu
+3.Tap "Save" to add to menu

-Editing Menu Items:
+# Editing Menu Items:
 From Home Screen, tap "Edit" on any menu item

 Modify the details as needed

 Tap "Update" to save changes or "Delete" to remove

-Filtering Menu:
+# Filtering Menu:
 Use quick filter buttons on Home Screen

 Or tap "Advanced Filter" for dedicated filter screen